ankit8898/tic-tac-toe/Readme.md

 <i>Algorithm used</i>

-There are various implementation available over the web for tic tac toe and for N * N Implementation.
-But, we haven't used them .
+There are various implementation available over the web for tic tac toe and [for N * N Implementation](http://stackoverflow.com/questions/4198955/how-to-find-the-winner-of-a-tic-tac-toe-game-of-any-size).
+But, i haven't used them .

 The winner of the Grid can be any time decided if